 A new film showcases a character that is perfectly consistently with Borderline Personality Disorder.

 Having children changes everything, including the adult friendships you had before and the new ones you make.
-Some experiences can be especially surprising.

 The death of a popular TV character created a media frenzy.
 What does this say about our most basic human needs?